mycode2021/Agent-contra/README.md

 # Description

-Play Contra based on PPO algorithm.
-This project is modified from a Super Mario Bros deep reinforcement learning project.
+Play Contra based on PPO with RND algorithm.
+This project is a testing deep reinforcement learning project.
 The project can be used for testing if you are interested.
 Good ideas are welcome.

 # Environment